JiaqiZhao11/AI_coding/README.md

 This repository is for the AI coding project at Con Amore, Aarhus University.

-Here, we provide a guideline on how to fine-tune a GPT model to code autobiographical memories and test the model's performance.
 - The prompts used in our AI coding project can be found in the Word file 'AI coding_Supplemental Material.docx'(will be uploaded after the related research paper is published)
 - The Python code for executing the fine-tuning job and model performance evaluation can be found in the notebook files: 'AI_coding.ipynb'.